-After a brief absence to start a family, I’m back in the conservation scene with the launch of Conservation K9 Consultancy.
+After a brief absence to start a family in 2015, I’m back in the conservation scene with the launch of Conservation K9 Consultancy.
 It’s the first standalone freelance consultancy in the UK to train dogs specifically for wildlife detection, logistical support, mentoring and training.

 It’s been a labor of love, and I can’t imagine why I didn’t start it sooner.

 In just a few months of trading, we’ve had features in Dogs Monthly Magazine and Dogs Today.
 We have done pine marten scat searches for Shropshire Mammal Group and have run seminars for the Institute of Modern Dog Trainers.
 We’ve had requests to train dogs for bat carcass and bat dropping detection.
 And there are plenty more projects in the pipeline!

 I am privileged to do the work the work I feel called to do.
 Especially when I realise that my skills as a dog trainer helps researchers to collect quality data for some really significant causes.

 And I am still able to consult with contraband and border control issues.
 These remain strategic and valuable services for many of my clients, and I extend a warm welcome to anyone wishing to enquire about my customs and security services.